divio/divio-cloud-docs/introduction/django-05-services.rst

 commands cheatsheet <cheatsheet-project-resource-management>`.
 A common use-case is to pull live content into the development environment, so that you can test new development with real data.

+You can also execute commands like ``python manage.py migrate`` directly in the cloud environment.
+Copy the SSH URL from the Test environment pane in the Control Panel, and use it to open a session directly to a cloud container.
+Then
+run:

+..  code-block:: bash

+    python manage.py migrate

 Serving static files
 ---------------------

 The site's static files need to be handled properly.

-You will notice that when running locally with ``docker-compose up``, that you are able to load the Django admin's CSS at http://127.0.0.1:8000/static/admin/css/fonts.css; this is because the Django runserver takes care of serving static files for you.
+As mentioned previously, when using the runserver locally you are able to load the Django admin's CSS at http://127.0.0.1:8000/static/admin/css/fonts.css; this is because the Django runserver takes care of serving static files for you.
+When running with Uvicorn instead of the runserver, the file is not served.
+If you try to load the same file from the cloud server, where the ``Dockerfile`` launches the site with Uvicorn, you'll have a similar experience.

-Temporarily comment out the line in ``docker-compose.yml`` that starts the runserver, and launch the local site again.
-This time, when Uvicorn is serving it, you will find that ``fonts.css`` cannot be found.
-Uf you try to load the same file from the cloud server, you'll have a similar experience.

 When running with a production server like Uvicorn, you need to configure static file serving explicitly.
 There are multiple ways to do this, but one very good way to do so on the Divio infrastructure is to use the Python library